-In the wake of the crisis that brought the Eurozone economy to a halt, Austria took steps to improve its fiscal outlook through the Stability Act of 2012 (Stabilitätsgesetz 2012).
+In the wake of the financial crisis that brought the Eurozone economy to a halt, Austria took steps to improve its fiscal outlook through the Stability Act of 2012 (Stabilitätsgesetz 2012).
 Among other features, the Act provided for the elimination of several support measures benefitting the consumption of fuels in various sectors.
 The changes brought about by the Act included the elimination of targeted relief from energy tax for LPG used in public transport and diesel fuel used in railways and farming operations.
-Effective 1 January 2013, farmers in Austria now face the same rate of excise tax on their consumption of diesel fuel as other final users (EUR 0.410 per litre as of 2017).
+Effective 1 January 2013, farmers in Austria now face the same rate of excise tax on their consumption of diesel fuel as other final users (EUR 0.410 per litre as of 2018)1.
 The removal of these measures accounts for the notable decline in consumer support observed starting in 2013.
 An EU-approved tax reimbursement scheme for certain energy-intensive industries is, however, still in operation and accounts for the persistence of support for natural gas and coal.
-Today, support for fossil fuels in Austria only benefits industrial consumers.
+At present, support for fossil fuels in Austria is almost equally divided to benefit either the transportation (mainly on tax exemptions for fuels used in commercial aviation) and the refund of energy taxes for energy-intensive industries.

 Examples of measures Energy Tax Rebates for Diesel Used in Agriculture (2005-2013) Of all the support Austria provides for its farming sector (about EUR 3 billion a year), this tax expenditure accounted for only EUR 50 million until it was terminated at the end of 2012 with the passing of the country's Stability Act.
-Natural Gas Tax Exemption for Transportation and Processing of Fossil Energy Resources (2011-) The only remaining producer measure in Austria was recently introduced on the grounds that the natural gas consumed in the transformation and processing of another form of fuel should not be subject to taxation.
-Support under this tax provision amounts to EUR 50 million a year.
+Energy Tax Refund for Energy Intensive Industries (1995-) This measure provides partial refund of energy taxes paid by energy-intensive businesses, as stipulated by EU Directive 2003/96/EC.
+As of 2011, the services sector no longer benefit from refunds.